abap2UI5/dev-template_custom_controls/README.md

 3. Modifying values on the frontend and forwarding them to the backend<br>
 4. Executing a frontend function via backend trigger<br>
 <br><br>
-This repository contains a frontend app which can be used for developing your JavaScript Logic and an abapGit repository to see how to integrate it in the backend logic of abap2UI5.
+This repository contains a frontend app which can be used for developing your own JavaScript Logic and an abapGit repository to see how to integrate it finally into the backend logic of abap2UI5.